drewwalton19216801/tailutils/README.md

 ## Projects using `tailutils`

-- [Padserve](https://github.com/drewwalton19216801/padserve) - A secure and private messaging system for Tailscale users.
+- [Padserve](https://github.com/drewwalton19216801/padserve) - The server component of a secure and private messaging system for Tailscale users.
+- [Padclient](https://github.com/drewwalton19216801/padclient) - The client component of a secure and private messaging system for Tailscale users.

 Want your project listed here?
 [Submit a Pull Request](https://github.com/drewwalton19216801/tailutils/pulls)!